XRP Ledger Standards

 • MPToken (Object): Ledger object representing a holder’s balance of a given MPT.
 Extended to include confidential balance fields.

-• OutstandingAmount (OA): The total of all non-issuer balances (public and confidential), including the issuer’s second account.
+• OutstandingAmount (OA): The total of all non-issuer balances (public and confidential), including any issuer-controlled dedicated account.

-• ConfidentialOutstandingAmount (COA): The total amount of an MPT currently held in confidential balances by non-issuers, including the issuer’s second account.
+• ConfidentialOutstandingAmount (COA): The total amount of an MPT currently held in confidential balances by non-issuers, including any issuer-controlled dedicated account.

 • MaxAmount (MA): The maximum allowed token supply.
 Invariant: OA ≤ MA.